Groovin' (The Young Rascals album): Cover design

 The front cover design was conceived (but not illustrated) by the Young Rascals' drummer Dino Danelli.
 The illustration was a work of his friend, Lynn Rubin.
 Affixed to the front cover was one of two stickers indicating: "THIS LP HAS THE BIG HIT", followed by either "How Can I Be Sure" (as shown in the cover photo on the right) or "A Girl Like You" as both tracks climbed into the Top 10.

 Reception

-Writing for Allmusic, critic Bruce Eder wrote the album moved into the psychedelic genre while retaining a "soulful core".
+Writing for Allmusic, critic Bruce Eder wrote that the album moved into the psychedelic genre while retaining a "soulful core".
 He called the album "their best of their entire history... but 'Groovin was only one small strong point on the album of the same name."

 Track listing

 Certifications

 US-Gold (500,000 copies sold).